p2r3/epochtal/CONTRIBUTING.md

 - Function and API endpoint documentation MUST be written in past tense, whereas utility documentation MUST be written in present tense.
 This allows for easier discernment between the two.
 - If code is authored by someone other than p2r3, the `@author` tag MUST be specified in the relevant JSDoc block.
+- Inline code comments MUST have a space after the `//` before the comment text starts.
 - All code MUST NOT be documented.
 JavaScript code is mostly self-explanatory, and not every single small algorithm needs to be explained in detail.
 Code comments SHOULD be placed throughout code that impacts the overall functionality of the application.
 Code comments SHOULD also be used for parts of the code that are hard to read, or in some other way